prognostics-lab/lion/README.md

 ```
 after which the packages `lion` and `lion_utils` are installed.

+>### macOS
+Installation for macOS is equivalent to Linux.
+The recommended method to install GSL is using [homebrew](https://brew.sh/), by calling `brew install gsl`, but any other method should work as long as CMake is able to automatically find GSL.

-## Windows
+>### Windows
-Installation on Windows is only currently supported using [vcpkg](https://learn.microsoft.com/en-us/vcpkg/) to handle package installation and compilation of the toolchain.
+Installation on Windows is only currently supported using [vcpkg](https://learn.microsoft.com/en-us/vcpkg/) to handle package installation and configuration of the toolchain.
 Having both vcpkg and CMake installed, the `VCPKG_ROOT` environment variable must point towards the directory in which vcpkg was installed.
-The recommended method to install the library is by directly installing the Python FFI by calling
+The recommended method to install the library is by directly installing the Python bindings, by calling
 ```bat
 pip install -r requirements.txt pip install .
 ```
-which will locally install the C libraries and leave them within the Python FFI, as well as install the Python bindings.
+which will compile the C libraries and leave them within the Python FFI, as well as install the Python bindings.

-## macOS
-The installation steps for macOS is equivalent to Linux.
-The recommended method to install GSL is using [homebrew](https://brew.sh/), by calling `brew install gsl`, but any other method should work as long as CMake is able to automatically find GSL.